This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and diet to help you or your child.

 - You are eating foods that aggravate your symptoms.

-- You are eating food additives that trigger ADHD.
+- You are consuming additives that trigger ADHD.

-- You are missing nutrients your brain needs to function at its best.
+- You are missing nutrients your brain needs to function well.

 Let’s look at what a diet for ADHD should look like, the worst dietary offenders to be avoided, and a simple solution for nutritional deficits.